The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 Heel can slip if the top strap isn’t secured properly

-Some users report the plastic can be noisy or crack over time
+The plastic can be noisy or crack over time

 The United Ortho Plantar Fasciitis Support Brace is a classic, no-nonsense “boot-style” splint that prioritizes function and adjustability over a low-profile design.
 This is the kind of brace you often get from a doctor’s office, and for good reason.
 It features a rigid L-shaped plastic shell that runs up the back of your calf and under your foot, ensuring your ankle is held in a consistent neutral position.
 The real control, however, comes from the two “flexion straps” on the side, which allow you to manually adjust the angle of your foot from a neutral 90 degrees up to 10 degrees for a deeper stretch.
-The inside is lined with a “cool foam” and it’s secured by three padded straps with quick-release buckles, which is a nice touchโ€”you only have to set the strap length once.
+The inside is lined with a “cool foam” and it’s secured by three padded straps with quick-release buckles, which is a nice touch—you only have to set the strap length once.

-One of the biggest advantages of this splint is its practicality.
-Unlike many soft splints or socks, this brace has a non-skid tread on the bottom.
-This is a huge feature, as it’s designed for “limited ambulation”โ€”meaning you can safely get up and walk to the bathroom in the middle of the night without having to take the whole contraption off.
-The buckle system is also a significant benefit.
-Instead of loud, fabric-shredding Velcro, you set the adjustable straps to your perfect fit once, and then just click the three buckles to put it on or take it off.
-This makes it incredibly fast and consistent to use every night.
-Itโ€™s available in several sizes, including Medium and Large, so you’ll need to check their chart for your shoe size.
+This brace stands out for its practicality.
+Unlike soft socks or dorsal wraps, it has a genuine non-skid tread on the bottom, which is a huge feature if you need to safely get up and walk to the bathroom in the middle of the night without taking the whole contraption off.
+The buckle system is another massive benefit.
+Instead of dealing with loud, fabric-shredding Velcro every night, you set the adjustable straps to your perfect fit once and then simply click the three buckles to put it on or take it off.
+This “set it and forget it” design makes it incredibly fast and consistent to use every single night.

 This splint isn’t for the light sleeper who is easily bothered by bulk.
-This boot is for the person who is done with soft, ineffective solutions and wants a durable, adjustable, and clinically-effective tool for a very low price (often around $30).
+This boot is for the person who is done with soft, ineffective solutions and wants a durable, adjustable, and clinically-effective tool for a very low price.
 It is the perfect choice for someone who needs to be able to walk safely in their splint for short-distance trips.
 It’s also uniquely suited for people who want to gradually increase their stretch over time using the side straps, and for anyone who prefers the “set it and forget it” convenience of buckles over the nightly hassle of Velcro.

 Best for Travel